 a.
 Varying the type of assessments

 It is abundantly clear from the research that MCQs are better than short answers in assessing knowledge.
 Additionally, there are other techniques that you can use- multiple answers, true or false, this or that or fill in the blanks.
-Furthermore, match the following, sequencing the order, identifying hot spots in an image help assess whether the knowledge is being applied correctly.
+Furthermore, match the following, sequencing the order, and identifying hot spots in an image help assess whether the knowledge is being applied correctly.

 b.
 Ensure that answer has “an explanation”